datagrok/opinions/DESIGN.md

 More specifically, let's create a protocol for the exchange of abstract opinion data, and a proof-of-concept application that can speak that protocol.

 For opinion data to be general-purpose and easily compatible with recommendation engines and clustering algorithms, we should optimally represent them as a single scalar value.
 But not all opinions conform to a single type of scalar, so we also define a metric to describe exactly how to interpret the scalar.
+For consistency we will define the data type of the scalar to be an unsigned 32-bit integer; metrics may define a mapping from that range to and from its preferred range.

 Opinions are described by a scalar rating according to some _metric_.
 Metrics could be anything; let's not limit them.
 Let's simply say that a metric is a description of the scale used by the scalar.
 Targets could be anything; real things, web sites, people, avatars or public keys that represent people, etc.